dereneaton/ipyrad/docs/tutorial_advanced_cli.rst

 Now we can run steps 3-7 on these two assemblies each using their own params file and each will create its own output files and saved results.
-It's worth noting that we could also have finished the first assembly all the way through and then gone back and made a new branch of it later.
-The only difference in that case is that the second assembly would have saved file locations for the outputs from steps 3-7, and so when you try to run it it will give a warning that the assembly has already finished steps 3-7.
-You can override this warning by passing the ``-f`` flag, or ``--force``, which tells ipyrad that you think you know what you're doing and want it to go ahead.

 .. code:: bash